iotics-live/iotics-Controller/README.md

 ## iotics UI

-The iotics UI is a client–server smart home system that Integrates with Home Assistant.
+iotics UI is a client–server smart home system that Integrates with Home Assistant.

 ## iotics UI Features